 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Jane Ann Himsel was appointed to the Board by Governor Mike Pence in 2014.
-She is a shareholder in Indianapolis office of Littler Mendelson, PC.
-Employers in an array of industries rely on her for employment-related legal advice, counsel, and employee training.
+She is an attorney and was formerly a shareholder in the Indianapolis office of Littler Mendelson, PC.
+Employers.
+An array of industries rely on her for employment-related legal advice, counsel, and employee training.
 She represents management in employment litigation in federal and state courts at the trial and appellate levels, and she regularly appears before local and state civil rights commissions and the Equal Employment Opportunity Commission.
 She grew up in Evansville where both of her parents taught in the Evansville-Vanderburgh School Corporation.
 She received her B.A. from Vanderbilt University and her J.D. from the Northwestern University School of Law.